 Food in Schools Award

-The Cornwall Food in Schools award is designed to allow you to focus on a whole school approach to food education and the promotion of healthier lifestyles.
+The Food in Schools award is designed to allow you to focus on a whole school approach to food education and the promotion of healthier lifestyles.
 It is completely free, and you will receive all the help and support from us that you need to complete the award, which is made up of three key areas.
-You can also download the Award Support Notes to view more information about the award and how to fulfill the criteria.

-This section of the award is aimed at ensuring the highest standard of food is served at school meal times.
+This section of the award is aimed at ensuring the highest standard of food is served at school meal times, as well as at other times of the day, such as snack and breakfast club.
 We recognise the breadth of catering provisions across the county and have ensured that the criteria are both accessible and achievable, whether you use a contract caterer or your own in-house team.
-We hope that by fulfilling these criteria, you will recognise the importance of using good quality, local produce for school meals, as well as creating a positive food culture by integrating your catering team into school life.

 The Classroom element of the Food in Schools award is designed to enrich children's learning experiences and encompass a range of opportunities to understand and appreciate food culture.
-We think it is essential that children learn the cooking skills and have the confidence to create and enjoy food dishes.
-Understanding issues such as food poverty, food banks and food miles all fall under this category, offering fantastic links with wider cross-curricular learning.
+We think it is essential that children learn the cooking and growing skills and have the confidence to explore and understand the wider context of food.

 To achieve the Food in Schools Award:

 - Complete our online tool, showing us how you meet the criteria.

 - Submit your application and arrange an assessment visit.